emreynolds9/Hawaii-Weather/README.md

 The next part of the project is a Flask API based on the previous queries.
 Below are the API routes:

 Home page.
-List all routes that are available.
+* List all routes that are available.

-/api/v1.0/precipitation - returns a JSON list of all precipitation observations from the dataset.
+* /api/v1.0/precipitation - returns a JSON list of all precipitation observations from the dataset.
-/api/v1.0/stations - return a JSON list of stations from the dataset.
+* /api/v1.0/stations - return a JSON list of stations from the dataset.
-/api/v1.0/tobs - returns a JSON list of Temperature Observations (tobs) for the previous year.
+* /api/v1.0/tobs - returns a JSON list of Temperature Observations (tobs) for the previous year.
-/api/v1.0/<start> and /api/v1.0/<start>/<end> - returns a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.
+* /api/v1.0/<start> and /api/v1.0/<start>/<end> - returns a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.

-When given the start only, calculate TMIN, TAVG, and TMAX for all dates greater than and equal to the start date.
+  * When given the start only, this calculates TMIN, TAVG, and TMAX for all dates greater than and equal to the start date.
-When given the start and the end date, calculate the TMIN, TAVG, and TMAX for dates between the start and end date inclusive.
+  * When given the start and the end date, this calculate the TMIN, TAVG, and TMAX for dates between the start and end date inclusive.